Richardaeld/Fat_Racoon_Kitchen/README.md

         + Checks for appropriate email suffix.
         + Replace spaces with `_` using a regex.

-+ I want to showcase my MongoDB's (NoSQL database) database abilities.
++ I want to showcase my MongoDB's (NoSQL database) database abilities, by:
     + Restricting user searches to specific content.
-        + One example is, only allowing users to search for chef name, featured ingredient, and recipe name.
+        + Only allowing users to search for chef name, featured ingredient, and recipe name from the recipe document.
     + Removing non pertinent data sent to clients from server (if possible).
-        + Restricted user searches remove recipe ingredient(s), recipe step(s), and recipe description from its returns.
+        + Restricted user searches, remove recipe ingredient(s), recipe step(s), and recipe description from its returns.
     + Searches use operators if applicable.
-        + The `$or` operator is used to allow a list of Python dictionary `ObjectId` to be compiled and sent to MongoDB as a single inquiry.
+        + The `$or` operator is used to allow a list of Python dictionary `ObjectId`s to be compiled and sent to MongoDB as a single inquiry.
     + Creating a new recipe or account document will build upon a prestored blank template instead of creating an entirely new document each time.
 (This allows for cleaner coded Python to upload content.)
     + Allow users to upload avatars for their profile and recipes.

-+ I want to showcase my artistic ability.
++ I want to showcase my artistic ability, by:
     + Using CSS art.
         + Created sticky notes with lifting effect.
         + Created drinks.